aws-solutions/digital-evidence-archive-on-aws/README.md

 Inside the configuration file, change the following fields
 1. Specify your region by including a line in the following format ```"region": "us-east-2"```
 2. If launching in Gov Cloud, include the following line: ```"awsPartition": "aws-us-gov"```
-3. Specify an unique domain prefix for your hosed cognito login.
-For example:
+3. Specify an unique domain prefix for your hosted Cognito login.
+NOTE: this is separate from your custom domain.
+It should look like the following:

 ```
 “cognito”: {